mo-hossam-stack/collab-docs-infra/docs/README.md

-# Google Docs Clone with Django & Next.js
+# Collaborative document editor with Django & Next.js

 ## Project Overview
 This project is a high-performance, real-time collaborative document editing platform designed to mimic the core functionality of Google Docs.
 It leverages a hybrid architecture with a robust Django backend for data integrity and complex business logic, paired with a Next.js frontend for a highly interactive, SEO-friendly user experience.